aspose-words/Aspose.Words-Documentation/net/reserve-place-for-articles/integrating-aspose-words-with-azure-data-lake/_index.md

 - Installed Azure Data Lake Tools for Visual Studio.
 - Configured Visual Studio with ADLA account.
 For details, refer to the "See Also" section.
 ## **Build a Document with a Table from a Database on Azure Data Lake**
-This topic demonstrates how with Aspose.Words, you can implement the IOutputter interface to create a user-defined outputter, which outputs data from ADLS in MS Word and other formats supported by Aspose.Words.
+This topic demonstrates how with Aspose.Words, you can implement the IOutputter interface to create a user-defined outputter, which outputs data from ADLS in formats supported by Aspose.Words.

 {{% alert color="primary" %}}